VinGarcia/ksql/README.md

 - Implement support for nested objects with prefixed table names
 - Improve error messages
 - Add tests for tables using composite keys

+### Optimizations Oportunities

+- Test if using a pointer on the field info is faster or not